Oliver Slipper

-Oliver Michael Slipper (born 10 March 1976) is an English cricketer.
-Slipper is a right-handed batsman who bowls right-arm fast-medium.
+Oliver (Oli) Michael Slipper (born 10 March 1976) is a former English cricketer, a right-handed batsman bowling right-arm fast-medium.
 He was born in Slough, Berkshire.

 Slipper represented the Surrey Cricket Board in a single List A cricket match against Shropshire in the 2000 NatWest Trophy.
 In his only List A match, he scored 26 runs.
+He also played for Surrey's Second XI in 1994 and 1995.

-He currently plays club cricket for Weybridge Cricket Club in the Surrey Championship.
+He later played club cricket for Weybridge Cricket Club in the Surrey Championship.

 Slipper was joint-CEO of Perform Group plc, a digital sports media business, headquartered in the UK.

+In June 2023, it was announced that Slipper would become Chair of Surrey from October 2023.
+He was previously Chair of Oval Invincibles, and remains Executive Chairman of sports marketing agency Pitch International.